Aditya-1998k/MiniRAG/README.md

 MiniRAG is perfect for anyone who wants to understand how RAG works internally without heavy frameworks or cloud dependencies.

+Using **Ollama** for clean architecture.
+It will help in running the model locally and we can use api endpoint for generator.

 ---

 ## ✨ Features